You’ll find Bergerac isn’t just another French town—it’s where medieval charm meets world-class wine country.

 The museum’s exhibits reveal impressive stats—back in 1860, 60,000-70,000 tons of goods traveled these waters annually.
 You’ll see rare photographs, archives, and carefully chosen artifacts that trace 3,000 years of history.
 The collections showcase everything from medieval wine culture to river navigation heritage.

-Best part?
-Admission’s free, and you’ll get wine estate recommendations to continue your Bergerac adventure beyond the museum walls.
+Admission is completely free, and you’ll get wine estate recommendations to continue your Bergerac adventure beyond the museum walls.

 Cruise the Dordogne on a Traditional Gabare Boat